Teenage Mutant Ninja Turtles (2012 TV series): Related animation

+Films

 Half-Shell Heroes: Blast to the Past

-On November 22, 2015, Nickelodeon aired a 2D animated special, Half-Shell Heroes: Blast to the Past.
-In the special, the Ninja Turtles are accidentally transported back to the Cretaceous period by an ancient meteorite and must work together with Rocksteady and Bebop (along with some newly befriended dinosaur allies) to get back to their own time, while simultaneously fending off would-be predators and a faction of the Triceraton Army led by General Zera (voiced by Kate Mulgrew), coming to prehistoric Earth.
+On November 22, 2015, Nickelodeon aired an animated special, Half-Shell Heroes: Blast to the Past.
+In the special, the Ninja Turtles are accidentally transported back to the Cretaceous period by an ancient meteorite and must work together with Bebop and Rocksteady (along with some newly befriended dinosaur allies) to get back to their own time, while simultaneously fending off would-be predators and a faction of the Triceraton Army led by General Zera (voiced by Kate Mulgrew), coming to prehistoric Earth.
 Random House also released a book based on the special while Playmates released new dinosaur toys in the fall to coincide with the program.
 The special was seen by 1.41 million viewers.
 It was released on DVD, through Nickelodeon and Paramount Home Media Distribution, on March 15, 2016.

+Raphael: Mutant Apocalypse

+A television film based on the series was developed to serve as the series finale; alternately aired in three parts as the episodes "The Wasteland Warrior, "The Impossible Desert", and "Carmageddon!", Raphael: Mutant Apocalypse was released on September 22, 2017.
+Ahead of the film's release, executive producer Ciro Nieli stated that he intended for the film to serve as the series finale in order to prevent any alteration of the timeline that he and the rest of the crew had built.